 •Let's say that the 'Heading 1' style of the source document is "Arial, 18 point, bold, italics, no numbering."
 When you look at the source document, everything appears in order.

-•Let's further say that the 'Heading 1' style of the receiving document (most likely because it is based on your normal.dot template) is "Times New Roman, 14 point, bold, w/ numbering."
+•Let's further say that the 'Heading 1' style of the receiving document (based on your normal.dot template) is "Times New Roman, 14 point, bold, w/ numbering."

 •Since the style of the receiving document 'trumps' the style of the source document, the paragraph formatted with style 'Heading 1' will appear as "Times New Roman, 14 point, bold, w/ numbering."
-Your nicely laid out and unnumbered headings now appear all messed up.
-In fact, they are not messed up.
+While you nicely laid out headings from your source document now appear all messed up, in fact, they are not messed up.
 It's just that the rule is working, even when you do not want it to.